Compulsory BE(Hons) degree components

-These courses are worth no credit, but they ensure the quality of our degree and enables you to be career-ready upon graduation.
-They are also purpose-built to helps us assess our students’ capabilities so we can provide the appropriate support where necessary.
+This structure is purpose-built to ensure the quality of our degree and to help us assess our students’ capabilities so we can provide the appropriate support where necessary.

 Part I: Your common year

-Part I of our BE(Hons) is a common core year, designed to expose you to all nine of our specialisations.
+Part I of our BE(Hons) is a common core year, so you and your peers will be undertaking a similar curriculum designed to expose you to all nine of our specialisations.
 You'll study a broad base of engineering and professional fundamentals, such as engineering design, mathematical modelling, and software development.

 ACADINT A01 - Academic Integrity

 All new undergraduate and postgraduate students at the University of Auckland must complete this academic honesty course in their first year.

 This is an online course designed to introduce the University’s rules on academic conduct.
 It covers topics such as copyright, plagiarism, the academic environment and the consequences of academic dishonesty.

 You’ll work through a series of five modules that take approximately 20 minutes each.
 They feature scenarios you may encounter throughout your programme of study, followed by a test.

 This course is not worth any credit, but failure to complete ACADINT A01 may block your second year enrolment.
 You can start your Academic Integrity course on the ACADINT A01 page.